Addiction help for myself

-- Is your alcohol or drug use become more frequent?
+- Has your alcohol or drug use become more frequent?

 - Are you having to increase the amount you take to get the same effect?

-- Have you tried to cut down or stop but have failed or relapsed quickly?
+- Have you tried to cut down or stop but have failed or quickly gone back to using?

-- Do you use drugs or alcohol to supress emotions?
+- Do you use drugs or alcohol to suppress emotions?

-- To you use drugs or alcohols to cope with stressful or difficult situations?
+- Do you use drugs or alcohols to cope with stressful or difficult situations?

 - Have the people around you commented on your drug or alcohol use?

-- Have to stopped seeing friends or doing hobbies because of drink or drugs?
+- Have you stopped seeing friends or doing hobbies because of drink or drugs?

 - Have you lied to cover up your drug or alcohol consumption?